dataunity/dataunity-tempfiles/README.md

 # dataunity-tempfiles
-A container for Data Unity temporary files.
+A Docker image for Data Unity temporary files.